flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

-    This is especially true for Auto Flight, where the flight crew must monitor all instruments and the flight in general constantly, and they must be able to take over the flight manually at any moment.<p/>
+    This is especially true for Auto Flight, where the flight crew must monitor all instruments and the flight in general constantly, and they must be able to take over the flight manually at any moment.
     Always remember Airbus' Golden Rules: